HIKING: JIRISAN NATIONAL PARK

 Jirisan is South Korea’s largest national park.
 It covers 3 provinces, Gyeongsangnam-do, Jeollanam-do and Jeollabuk-do, and is a hiker’s paradise!
 The second tallest mountain in South Korea, Mount Jirisan can be found standing here at 1915m above sea level – the tallest being Mount Hallasan on Jeju Island (1950m).

-So how did it go?
-It was terrible… but kind of fun!
+My experience… It was difficult but kind of fun!
 One of my friends, from Canada, was literally in tears along the way and wanted to head back (she managed to push through).
 I had hiked this mountain, and this very route, just 2 months earlier in Autumn and it was a breeze.
-The snow made it 100 times harder – what’s worse, we didn’t even think to buy snow grips for our shoes which were apparently sold somewhere at the entrance… yup, we’re noobs.
+The snow made it 100 times harder – we didn’t even think to buy snow grips for our shoes which were apparently sold somewhere at the entrance…

-Below are a few photos I took of this hike and the hike I did in Autumn, along with a short video I made of the winter hike.
+Here are some photos of this terrible but pretty hike, and also the hike I did in Autumn.
+I also made a very short video of the winter hike (just below).

 The pro hikers – Korean Ahjummas and Ahjussis properly clothed and equipped with the right gear!